 Most people with celiac disease don’t know what to do, besides eat gluten free, after their diagnosis.
-This article discusses celiac disease monitoring and helps you understand the next steps in the process, and how to figure out the effectiveness of the gluten-free in celiac disease.
+This article discusses celiac disease monitoring and helps you understand the next steps in the process, and how to figure out the effectiveness of the gluten-free diet in people with celiac disease.
 This post was originally sponsored by imaware™ and contains affiliate links.
 No information in this article should be misused as a substitute for medical advice or diagnosis from your doctor or health care provider.
 Please view my disclosures.

-After my doctor diagnosed me with celiac disease more than seven years ago, I hate to admit that I was clueless on what to do next.
+After my doctor diagnosed me with celiac disease more than seven years ago, I was clueless on what to do next.

-“Follow a strict gluten-free diet,” and “Seek out the help of a nutrition professional,” are the only two “prescriptions” my primary care and GI doctor gave me.
+“Follow a strict gluten-free diet,” and “Seek out the help of a nutrition professional,” are the only two “prescriptions” my primary care and GI doctors gave me.

 This left me alone to face a scary disease and life-changing diet.

 I’m still learning new things every day, and I still make mistakes all the time.
-To err is human … and I am as human as they come.
+To err is human, and I’m as human as they come.

 I previously wrote about how to get tested for celiac disease in this article, and detailed a bit about how the imaware at-home celiac disease test works.

-If your test came back positive for celiac disease, chances are your doctor told you to implement a gluten-free diet (and, if you’re lucky, he or she also told you to seek out a bit of nutrition support).
-It’s pretty much cut and dry for them, but it’s not so cut and dry for you.
+If your test came back positive for celiac disease, chances are your doctor told you to implement a gluten-free diet, and, if you’re lucky, he or she also told you to seek out a bit of nutrition support.
+It’s pretty much cut and dry for them; it’s not so cut and dry for you.

 Most said they “were doing fine on their own,” while others said they did not visit a doctor or dietitian because “they did not need to, their provider was not knowledgeable, or previous visits were not helpful.”